-The continental regions defined in GS 3.4.5 will be used, with the exception that the part of the Russian Federation east of the 61° meridian will be assigned to Asia.
-A flight which crosses the border between continental regions will be credited to the region in which the take-off occurs.
+The continental regions defined in GS-3.4.5 will be used, with the exception that the part of the Russian Federation east of the $61^{\circ}$ meridian will be assigned to Asia.
+A flight that crosses the border between continental regions will be credited to the region in which the take-off occurs.